What is being done to increase awareness of quad bike safety?

 A comprehensive communications campaign covering television, print, radio and social media took place across regional NSW during 2017 to keep quad bike safety front of mind and ensure farmers are aware of the rebates on offer.

 No, the drone rebate is a new eligible item under the existing quad bike safety rebate program.
-Two rebates, valued at up to $1,000 each, are available to eligible NSW farmers.
-Note: Only one new drone can be claimed under quad bike safety improvement program rebate program.
+Up to two rebates totalling $2,000 are available to eligible NSW farmers.
+Only one new drone can be claimed under quad bike safety improvement program rebate program.

 SafeWork NSW advocates that farmers choose the right tool for the task and drones have a role as the right tool for many farm tasks as they can reduce the high risk of injury in using quad bikes and other vehicles in performing those tasks.
 Camera-equipped drones are suited to tasks that include property inspections, checking on fences, dams and stock, silo inspections, weed control and mustering.